-Both devices implement some form of a packet engine with error checking; that of the nRF24L01+, called ShockBurst, is more advanced as it implements acknowledgment responses and automatic re-transmission, leading to a potentially more robust communication without an additional overhead on the side of the microcontroller.
+Both devices implement some form of a packet engine with error checking; that of the nRF24L01+, called ShockBurst, is more advanced, as it implements acknowledgment responses and automatic re-transmission, leading to potentially more robust communication without additional overhead in the control software.

-12.3 Integration of the nRF24L01+ into GEX
+13.3 Wireless Link with the nRF24L01+

 The nRF24L01+ was selected to be integrated into GEX thanks to its inclusion of the ShockBurst engine, higher possible data rates and significantly lower price.
-The SX1276, nonetheless, remains an interesting option that could be used as an alternative in the future, should the need for a long range communication arise.
+The SX1276, nonetheless, remains an interesting option, should the need for a long range communication arise.